FI-Mihej/Cengal/cengal_setup_scripts/setup/setup_light/README.md

 Cengal is a versatile Python library designed for a wide range of applications.
 To enhance performance, certain modules within Cengal have been implemented using Cython and/or C.

+## API Design Approach

+The Cengal library adheres to an API design approach used in frameworks such as Qt.
+For those familiar with the C++ language, I will draw comparisons between the approaches of Qt and the C++ Standard Template Library (STL).
+The API provided by the STL was designed to significantly reduce the burden on programmers who develop the STL.
+This decision was logical from the standpoint of marketing the STL among compiler creators.
+However, this led to the usability of the STL for the user not being great.
+This is evident in the fact that the STL provides the most minimal possible API, and any conveniences must be programmed anew by each programmer every time - constantly reinventing the wheel.
+In contrast, Qt uses the opposite approach to API construction: classes have many methods whose purposes are similar, but are aimed at different usage models.
+This simplifies the use of Qt for users, speeds up the writing of the final code, and avoids many errors that we usually make when we write our own 'bicycles' for the same actions each time (not because the we are not smart, but because we are humans and therefore prone to make mistakes from time to time).

 # Cengal compatibility and requirements

 * Target platforms: Win32, Linux, OS X, Android, iOS, Emscripten